narkq/YAUS/README.md

 *	v 0.5.0

-	* this version is compatible with PHP 7 (and most likely NOT compatible with PHP 5)
+	* PHP 7 compatible

 	* `$is_utf8` parameter is eliminated

+    * windows builds are not supported for the time being, as building sphinx 2.2.10 with VC14 requires some serious patching

 *	v 0.4.0

 	* built-in russian stemmer for cp1251 encoding is not supported anymore

 	* `$is_utf8` parameter is ignored for now

+	* this is the last version compatible with PHP 5

 *	v 0.3.3